Lifecycle Management Integration Guide

 Digital Credential Direct Issuance

-The Direct Issuance enables the issuance of digital credentials based on trusted, pre-verified attribute data provided on behalf of the Issuer.
+The Direct Issuance enables the issuance of digital credentials based on trusted, pre-verified attribute data provided by Issuer via API.
+The process yields a unique QRCode that can be conveyed to the end-user by the Issuer.

-Once the transaction is shared, the user can independently continue the enrollment process on their mobile device.
-This includes:
+Once the transaction is claimed, the user can independently complete the enrollment process on their mobile device.
+Completion of the process may involve biometric re-validation is requested by the Issuer.

-After successful completion of these steps, the digital identity initial validation can be finalized and the credential can be provisioned.
+After successful completion of the required steps, the digital identity initial validation can be finalized and the credential can be provisioned.

 Detailed information about the Direct Issuance process, supported flows, and integration requirements is available in the Direct Issuance Integration Guide